elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is the start of any routine, scan a routine given the rider; repeat.`

-`Abort with "_I was hoping for a definition but all I found was '_" then the rider's token then "_'._" and the rider.`
+`abort with "I was hoping for a definition but all I found was '_" then the rider's token then "_'._" and the rider.`

 `Repeat.`